"Why isn't my dog listening to me?"

 I’m Holly (she/they), a dog trainer based in Richmond, Virginia and accepting clients globally.
 I use an approach based on communication, consent, and positive reinforcement to meet the needs of the entire household.

-My approach is based on the belief that training should be a fun activity that increases your bond with your dog, even as you're building skills or addressing unwanted behaviors.
 When we train together, you can expect to play games, learn more about how your dog thinks, and get practical tips for helping the whole household - human and animal - feel safe and supported.

-House manners and life skills for adolescent and adult dogs;
+House manners and life skills for adolescent and adult dogs

-“Getting to know you” sessions for new dogs in a household;
+“Getting to know you” sessions for new dogs in a household

-Cooperative care, button training, and canine communication skills.
+Cooperative care, button training, and canine communication skills

 I operate under the Professional Code of Ethics and Standards of Practice of the International Association of Animal Behavior Consultants (IAABC).
 One important professional standard I adhere to is that when we work together, we won't use fear, pain, or force for training.
 Instead, we'll use positive, evidence-based methods that help dogs learn through trust and teamwork.